 To investigate this seeming contradiction between the rhetoric and practice of equal educational opportunity, Nadira Talib analyses education policies by drawing on a synthesis of philosophical perspectives and critical discourse analysis as a way of making explicit how the historical constitution of the learner is linked to the legitimisation of inequitable education policies that favour corporatist practices.
 By making explicit how the underlying assumption of the policy ‘logic’ that increasing expenditure on ‘talents’ must necessarily involve the increasing welfare of everybody is both unsubstantiated and arbitrary, the book presents a moral political problem in demonstrating how education policies are unfounded and unsupported through the idea of meritocracy.

 2. Creating the Conditions for Division and Structural Inequality: The Human Being as a Historical Construct

 3. Using Genealogy and Ethics to Investigate the Conditioning of Human Beings into Moral Subjects who Desire More

 4. Micro-meso-macro Movements: A Multi-level Critical Discourse Analysis Framework to Examine the Value of Truth

 8. Inequality as Meritocracy

-Nadira Talib holds a PhD from the University of Queensland.
+Nadira Talib holds a PhD from The University of Queensland, Australia.
 She focuses on developing a method of synthesising philosophical deliberations with discourse analysis in analysing social policy.
 In questioning the systems that separate and divide human beings one from another, her work centres on examining how adhering to the perceived demands of surrealistic political economies is imbricated within the relations of morality and ethics.
-Her publications have been featured in ScienceDaily and in an editorial review of 'The Top 100 Cited Discourse Studies' in the subject area of ‘linguistics and language’, in the years 2015–2019.
+Her publications are featured in ScienceDaily and in an editorial review of 'The Top 100 Cited Discourse Studies' in the subject area of ‘linguistics and language’, in the years 2015–2019.